ZXiang1121/TikTokHangman/README.md

 8. "Note!!!"
 You have only 6 lives!

+### "Note!!!"
+If you are in mobile size, you have to enter alphabet one by one into the input field.

 9. Any wrong letter chosen => -1 live! && the key selected before will not be able to select again, it color will be lighten.

 10. Only the correct selection will appear on the line.